waiyanhein/j-sliding-banner/README.md

 ###How to use

 ####Step.
 1 - import dependencies
-Include j-sliding-banner.min.css,Jquery js file and j-sliding-banner.min.js in the header of HTML.
+Download jslidingbanner.zip and include j-sliding-banner.min.css,Jquery js file and j-sliding-banner.min.js in the header of HTML.
 You can add bootstrap.css if you want to.

 ####Step.
 2 - Create  html in the following format
 ```html